codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 ### View the Boilerplate Application

-Before we can view how the application looks we need to comment out some code that relies on environment variables that are only accessible on Code Capsules.
+Before we can view how the application looks we need to install the `node_modules` for the backend and comment out some code that relies on environment variables that are only accessible on Code Capsules.

+Navigate to the project's root folder in a terminal window and run `npm install` there.
 Open `index.js` in the project's root folder and comment out the lines shown below.

 ```js
 // db.mongoose